Introduction & Scope

 - Continuous pop-up disturbing workflow.

 - Reply to every human.
-If you snooze more than 3 days, acknowledge the sender that you received their mail by replying something like ”thank you sir, let me check internally and get back to you”.
+If you snooze more than 2 days, acknowledge the sender that you received their mail by replying something like ”thank you Sir/Madam, let me check internally and get back to you”.

-- Don’t waste time on prospectus Email and random unrelevant E-mails, using templates or sending very quick replies.
+- Don't waste time on prospectus emails and random irrelevant emails: unsubscribe or use a rejection template.

-- Reply Fast but correctly: no spelling mistake, no dummy reply.
+- Reply fast but correctly: no spelling mistake in external emails, no dummy replies.

-For once in a day your main Inbox should have zero mail.
+For once in a day your main i should have zero mail.
 That means that every email is handled maximum 24 hours after you receive it, which is amazingly pleasant for the sender.

 To achieve that: